briancrink/accessedu/documentation/addendum/adherence.md

 ## Interesting Problem

 I thought over education reform throughout my time in university — how to divert generations of curious learners away from the diploma delusion.

 Having left, I simply could not shake the inner thoughts that someone is going to disrupt the American Education System in the next few years for better or for worse.

 I knew too much about the unfortunate dichotomy in learning, where the education system diverged, and how to truly solve the education problem.
 No duct tape necessary.

-## Insights Learned From Unschooling
+## Insights Learned

 1. Curiosity is lost when learning is constrained to a beginning, middle, and end.